gamingrobot/doingstuff.dev/content/posts/homelab-switching-salt-to-ansible.md

 tags = ["Homelab"]
 +++

-About a month ago I thought it would be nice to be able to configure VM's and Droplets with salt by using my existing configuration I had setup in [Part 2: Configuration Management](@/posts/homelab-adventure-part-2.md).
+About a month ago I thought it would be nice to be able to configure VM's and Droplets with Salt by using my existing configuration I had setup in [Part 2: Configuration Management](@/posts/homelab-adventure-part-2.md).

 <!-- more -->

-I could have gone the normal route of installing the salt minion and attaching it to the salt master then running the highstate.
+I could have gone the normal route of installing the Salt minion and attaching it to the Salt master then running the highstate.
 But since these would be resource constrained machines I had concerns about the resource usage of the minion.

 So I decided to try Salt SSH, which uses ssh to transfer a lightweight minion that executes the states and then exits.
-It would also allow me to to use salt from my local machine instead of remoting into the server hosting the salt master.
+It would also allow me to to use Salt from my local machine instead of remoting into the server hosting the Salt master.

 This worked great until I attempted to run it and hit this [lovely bug](https://github.com/saltstack/salt/issues/60002) where if you are using gpg-encrypted pillars the minion will attempt to decrypt them rather than decrypting locally and when rendering the state.